-Annalisa King has been Senior Vice President and Chief Financial Officer of Best Buy Canada Ltd. since 2008.
-Ms. King is also responsible for overseeing the information and ecommerce technology, legal and real estate functions of Best Buy Canada Ltd. Prior to her current position, Ms. King was Senior Vice President of Business Transformation for Maple Leaf Foods Inc. Ms. King serves on the Board of Directors of the North West Company.
+Annalisa King is currently a corporate director and was Senior Vice President and Chief Financial Officer of Best Buy Canada Ltd. between 2008 and May 2016.
+Ms. King was also responsible for overseeing the information and ecommerce technology, legal and real estate functions of Best Buy Canada Ltd. and since May 2016, continues to serve Best Buy Canada Ltd. in an advisory capacity.
+Prior to her position with Best Buy Canada Ltd., Ms. King was Senior Vice President of Business Transformation for Maple Leaf Foods Inc. Ms. King serves on the Board of Directors of the North West Company.
 Ms. King also served on the Board of Directors of Afexa Inc. in 2011.